DomDevs2000/React-NextJS-Personal-Website/projects/E-commerce-microservice.md

 tags: 'Java,Spring Boot,Kafka,MongoDB,MySQL'
 ---

-# What Is This Project About
+# Project Description

 For this project, I developed a fully integrated E-commerce service that allows users to create orders, check products and inventory and successfully place orders if products are in stock.
-Functionality includes product and inventory queries, order placements, event-driven email notifications using Kafka.
+Functionality includes product and inventory queries, order placements, and event-driven notifications using Kafka once orders are successfully placed.
 Ensured security with Spring WebFlux Security and OAuth 2.0 JWT authentication.
 Implemeneted inter-service communication using Spring Cloud Netflix Eureka with inter-service fault tolerance using Spring Cloud Circuit Breaker via the Resilience4j library.
 Ensured website functionality with comprehensive unit testing using JUnit5 and MockMvc and integration testing using TestContainers.